 - Expected transactions that do not match the business plan.

-- Complex foreign ownership with no UBO clarity.
+- Complex foreign ownership with no ultimate-beneficial-owner clarity.

-- High-risk countries, sectors or counterparties not explained.
+- High-risk countries, sectors or counterparties that are not explained.

 Founder-Funded vs Investor-Funded Startups

-A founder-funded startup normally needs to explain how the founder earned or accumulated the money used to start the company.
-That may involve salary history, savings, sale proceeds, dividends, prior business income or other legitimate source evidence.
-The bank is not only checking that money exists.
-It is checking whether the funding story is coherent.
+A founder-funded startup normally needs to explain how the founder earned or accumulated the money used to start the company – salary history, savings, sale proceeds, dividends or prior business income.
+The bank is not only checking that the money exists; it is checking whether the funding story is coherent.

-An investor-funded startup may need a different file.
-The bank may ask for investor documents, shareholder resolutions, subscription agreements, proof of incoming investment and a clearer governance story.
+An investor-funded startup may need a different file: investor documents, shareholder resolutions, subscription agreements, proof of incoming investment and a clearer governance story.
 If the startup says it has investors but cannot evidence the relationship, the application becomes weaker.

 Startup Stage Changes the Best Bank Fit